 Purple is known as an exotic color that is associated with luxury and extravagance but also a spiritual connection.
 Purple is often used to create special effects with lighting when designing spaces like a lounge area or a romantic getaway.

-Even with an understanding of the psychology of color, knowing what colors are complimentary can really help an event planner excel in their business.
+Even with an understanding of the psychology of color, knowing what colors are complementary can really help an event planner excel in their business.
 Planning an event is the culmination of many tasks that need to be executed with incredible accuracy and timing.
 Velocity Agency’s event planning division, Event Design Build, is experienced and ready to help.
 With Event Design Build, your event will make others green with envy while our professional team of experts do all of the work!